Kafū, aged forty-one.

 The rain did not cease.

-That night, I removed the mosquito net.
+This night I removed the mosquito net.

 September 13th.

-Autumn rain pattered on.
+Autumn rain fell ceaselessly.

-The surroundings lay desolate.
+The surrounding neighborhoods lay silent and desolate.

 September 14th.